Laboratory exercise 6

 Throwable – methods

-- getCause() - returns inner exception.
+- The getCause() method returns the inner / wrapped exception.

 try{